 By the way – if you’re in the city on a Wednesday night, be sure to try their schnitzel!
 I am very particular about schnitzel and am known to be a harsh critic.
 I came back here a second night to try it, and I have zero regrets!
 Besides, schnitzel is the perfect food to pair with a good beer!

-The art deco warehouse also frequently hosts live music and comedy performances.
+The Art Deco warehouse also frequently hosts live music and comedy performances.
 I love a good open mic night, and we had a blast seeing the best comedians Newcastle has to offer!
-Be sure to check their current events to see what’s on!
+Be sure to check their current events to see what’s on.

-If you want to continue the tour, just a 15 min down the road you will find The Grain Store, another of Newcastle’s great craft beer cafes in the city centre.
+If you want to continue the tour, just 15 min down the road you will find The Grain Store, another of Newcastle’s great craft beer cafes in the city centre.

 8. Feed the Emus at Blackbutt Reserve